edvb/tisp/doc/tisp.7.md

 ### Expressions

-Expressions are the building blocks of Tisp scripts, everything in Tisp is an expression.
+Expressions are the building blocks of eevo scripts, everything in eevo is an expression.
 They come in many different kinds, shown in the types section below.

 ### Comments

-Comments are explanatory notes that are ignored by Tisp.
+Comments are explanatory notes that are ignored by eevo.
 They help document how the code works and, more importantly, why it is done that way.
 Comments start with a semicolon (`;`) and continue until the end of the line.

-**Example:** `println "Hello World" ; ingnored by tisp until end of line`.
+**Example:** `println "Hello World" ; ingnored by eevo until end of line`.

 * Double semicolon `;;` denotes documentation comments.
 * Triple semicolon `;;;` marks section headers.

-*Note*: While many scripting languages use `#`, Tisp adopts semicolons for easier keyboard access, encouraging frequent use.
+*Note*: While many scripting languages use `#`, eevo adopts semicolons for more convenient keyboard access, encouraging frequent use.

 ## Types

-Types are the nouns of Tisp, they describe the different kinds of expressions that Tisp can represent and transform.
+Types are the nouns of eevo, they describe the different kinds of expressions that eevo can represent and transform.

 ### Numbers